wallabyway/dspbr-pt/README.md

         });
 ```

-Where the interface of the render function is as
+Where the interface of the render function is defined as

 ```javascript
  function render(num_samples, frameFinishedCB, renderingFinishedCB)